casparderksen/docker-thorntail-jee8-microprofile/README.md

 Datasource and database-specific migration scripts can be selected by specifying a configuration profile.
 Unit-integration tests are ran against an H2 in-memory database.

-Checkout version `thorntail-2.2.1` for a fully tested version, https has not been tested for this version yet.
+Caveat: https has not been tested for this version yet.

 # Integrated frameworks:

 - Thorntail
 - Docker container built via Fabric8 Docker Maven Plugin
-- Fabric8.io run-java.sh script for tuning and running Java apps in Docker
+- Fabric8.io run-java.sh entrypoint for tuning and running Java apps in Docker
-- Git info in Docker labels and application info
+- Git info in Docker labels and application info (git-commit-id-plugin)
 - Remote debugging in Docker container
 - Lombok (add plugin to your IDE)
+- MapStruct for mapping between domain values and DTOs (add plugin to your IDE)
-- JAX-RS resource
+- JAX-RS resources
 - TLS (https)
 - JPA and transactions
-- Datasource with MicroProfile health check
+- Datasource for H2, Oracle and other databases
 - Flyway database migration (multiple database flavors)
 - SLF4J logging and Thorntail logging configuration
+- HealthCheck for datasource
-- MicroProfile Health endpoint with JVM and system health (via MicroProfile Extensions)
+- MicroProfile Health endpoint with JVM, system health (via MicroProfile Extensions)
 - MicroProfile Metrics endpoint (with example Counter)
 - MicroProfile Config configuration
 - MicroProfile OpenAPI specification with SwaggerUI extension